ROCHE BREAST CANCER AWARENESS CAMPAIGN

 Strategic Creative Leadership

-Led cross-functional campaign development from concept through execution, ensuring cultural sensitivity and brand alignment while managing global stakeholder expectations.
+Directed cross-functional campaign from concept to execution, ensuring cultural sensitivity, brand alignment, and global stakeholder management.

 End-to-End Creative Ownership

-Single-handedly illustrated and animated "Dear You, Love Me" centerpiece video while directing visual consistency across microsite, social content, and interactive experiences.
+Illustrated and animated the “Dear You, Love Me” centerpiece video, maintaining visual consistency across microsite, social content, and interactive experiences.

 Team Development & Quality Assurance

-Mentored designers and video editors while maintaining creative standards, establishing systematic quality control processes for complex healthcare marketing requirements.
+Mentored designers and editors while implementing systematic quality control for complex healthcare marketing assets.

 Stakeholder Influence & Risk Management

-Successfully pivoted initial clinical-focused brief toward emotional storytelling approach, securing buy-in through evidence-based cultural insights and risk mitigation strategies.
+Pivoted a clinical-focused brief to emotional storytelling, securing buy-in through cultural insights and risk mitigation.

 THE EXPERIENCE